 Fishing on the Nanaimo Lakes

-If you have you’re own boat of some sort, you can do some fishing in one of the Nanaimo Lakes.
+If you have your own boat, you can do some fishing in one of the Nanaimo Lakes.
 Each of the lakes has a boat launch for anyone to use.
 First and Fourth Lake are stocked with Rainbow and Cutthroat trout each year.
 A few other species have been found in the lakes as well.

 Swimming in the Nanaimo Lakes